 - This section describes how to configure a single local interface for initial access to the switch.
-To configure multiple IP interfaces, set up an IP interface for each VLAN. - Once an IP address has been assigned to an interface, routing between different interfaces on the switch is enabled.

-- ◆ To enable routing between interfaces defined on this switch and external network interfaces, you must configure static routes (page 651) or use dynamic routing; i.e., RIP (page 656). - The precedence for configuring IP interfaces is the IP > General > Routing Interface (Add Address) menu, static routes (page 651), and then dynamic routing.
+To configure multiple IP interfaces, set up an IP interface for each VLAN. - Once an IP address has been assigned to an interface, routing between different interfaces on the switch is enabled. - To enable routing between interfaces defined on this switch and external network interfaces, you can configure static routes (page 664). or a default gateway using the IP > Routing > Static Routes (Add) page (see "Configuring Static Routes" on page 664) or the IP > IPv6 Configuration (Configure Global) page (see "Configuring the IPv6 Default Gateway" on page 641") - The precedence for configuring IP interfaces is the IP > General > Routing Interface (Add Address) menu, and then static routes (page 664).

-- VLAN ID of the configured VLAN (1-4093).
+- VLAN ID of the configured VLAN (1-4094).
 By default, all ports on the switch are members of VLAN 1.
-However, the management station can be attached to a port belonging to any VLAN, as long as that VLAN has been assigned an IP address. - ◆ IP Address Mode Specifies whether IP functionality is enabled via manual configuration (User Specified), Dynamic Host Configuration Protocol (DHCP), or Boot Protocol (BOOTP).
+However, the management station can be attached to a port belonging to any VLAN, as long as that VLAN has been assigned an IP address.
+(Default: VLAN 1) - IP Address Mode Specifies whether IP functionality is enabled via manual configuration (User Specified), Dynamic Host Configuration Protocol (DHCP), or Boot Protocol (BOOTP).
 If DHCP/BOOTP is enabled, IP will not function until a reply has been received from the server.
 Requests will be broadcast periodically by the switch for an IP address.
 DHCP/BOOTP responses can include the IP address, subnet mask, and default gateway.
-(Default: DHCP) - ◆ IP Address Type Specifies a primary or secondary IP address.
+(Default: DHCP) - IP Address Type Specifies a primary or secondary IP address.
 An interface can have only one primary IP address, but can have many secondary IP addresses.
 In other words, secondary addresses need to be specified if more than one IP subnet can be accessed through this interface.
 For initial configuration, set this parameter to Primary.
-(Options: Primary, Secondary; Default: Primary) - Note that a secondary address cannot be configured prior to setting the primary IP address, and the primary address cannot be removed if a secondary address is still present.
-Also, if any router or switch in a network segment uses a secondary address, all other routers/switches in that segment must also use a secondary address from the same network or subnet address space. - ◆ IP Address IP Address of the VLAN.
+(Options: Primary, Secondary; Default: Primary)

+Note that a secondary address cannot be configured prior to setting the primary IP address, and the primary address cannot be removed if a secondary address is still present.
+Also, if any router or switch in a network segment uses a secondary address, all other routers/switches in that segment must also use a secondary address from the same network or subnet address space.

+IP Address - IP Address of the VLAN.
 Valid IP addresses consist of four numbers, 0 to 255, separated by periods.
 (Default: None)